Red-Hammer/most-starred-python-repos/README.md

 private function pulls all the json records into one Pandas DataFrame, then, using pandas builtin methods, it trims the data down to the desired columns and renames those columns to more user-friendly names.
 The formatted data is then passed into the data_writer private function.
 This function pulls the records back out of the DataFrame and into a list of dictionaries.
-It then checks each record to see if it's repository ID already exists in the database.
+It then checks each record to see if its repository ID already exists in the database.
 If it does, the function grabs that database record via a SQLAlchemy Model and updates its fields using the new source.
 If the record does not exist, a new database record is created and written.
 In each of these cases, the 'last_push_date' and ' created_date' fields are converted out of ISO 8601 datetime strings and into datetime.datetime objects using dateutil's